St Anne’s – A History

 This splendid church is set in delightful grounds which give it an air of peace and tranquillity.
 It has been aptly called “the cathedral on the hill”.
 If you take a visit to the church we know you will return to your home refreshed in body, mind and spirit.
 As you look around, spare a thought for the generations of parishioners who have worshipped here, been baptised in the font, married at the Chancel steps and who are now resting in God’s acre outside.

-The following text tell you a little about the fascinating history of the church.
+The following text tells you a little about the fascinating history of the church.

 Turton was settled in very early times, remains found on the nearby moors include a Druid circle, standing stones and copper and bronze artefacts.
 The name Turton is thought to derive from two early British/Anglo-Saxon words….Twr, Tur, Tor, meaning Tower and Tun meaning Town.